kyma-project/examples/trace-demo/README.md

     ```bash
     export KYMA_NS="{namespace}"
     ```
-1. If you don't have it created yet, now is the time to do sog:
+1. If you don't have it created yet, now is the time to do so:
     ```bash
     kubectl create namespace $KYMA_NS
     ```

-1. Assure that your namespace has istio-onjection enabled by having the proper label in place
+1. Assure that your namespace has istio-injection enabled by having the proper label in place
     ```bash
     kubectl label namespace $KYMA_NS istio-injection=enabled
     ```